srinikhil-07/privileges-CLI/README.md

 # PrivilegesCLI
 A CLI tool to switch admin privileges for macOS.
-This is inspired from SAP's Privileges app.
+This is inspired from SAP's Privileges app https://github.com/SAP/macOS-enterprise-privileges.

 ## About
 This repository aims to build a CLI only tool to switch/toggle admin privileges.